Getting ready for Canvas 2020

-Canvas self-paced online training has been specifically designed for those of you who learn best at your own pace, and in your own time and place.
+Enrol in this Canvas subject, specifically designed for those of you who learn best at your own pace, and in your own time and place.
 This training offers an in-depth look at Canvas including assessment and feedback, quizzes, and more.

 Use our new banner tool to create custom banners that can be added to your subjects within the LMS.